ReScience/ReScience-submission/article/Poisot-2017.md

 \end{equation}

 We fix $p_m$ and $p_n$, and find the value of $p_l$, while enforcing the constraint of $0 \leq p_l \leq 1$.
-Repeating this procedure a few times for the different species yields the optimal values of $\mathbf{p}$; we can measure the density of individuals in both habitats.
-Before we do so, there is a proportion
-$g$ of individuals that select habitats at random.
-Given a total population size of $N_i$, there are $N_i(g/2)$ individuals will go to either habitat, and
-$N_i(1-g)p_i$ will pick habitat 1.
+Iterating this procedure a few times (10 was sufficient in all cases examined) for the different species yields the optimal values of $\mathbf{p}$; we can measure the density of individuals in both habitats.
+Before we do so, however, we allow a proportion $g$ of individuals that select habitats at random.
+Given a total population size of $N_i$, there are $N_i(g/2)$ individuals will go to either habitat, and $N_i(1-g)p_i$ will pick habitat 1.
 With this information, we can write the matrix describing habitat selection:

 \begin{equation}
 \mathbf{N} = \begin{bmatrix}